Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 145. Na ca khuddaṃ samācare kiñci

-not / / small / act / would do / anything
+not / and / small / would act, would do / anything

 yena viññū pare upavadeyyuṃ.